 - 1x 14oz/400g can of Quality Chopped Tomatoes

 - 1/2 tsp Sugar, or to taste

 - Chilli Flakes (optional)

-Add in your basil, oregano, seasoning (& chilli flakes/sugar) and stir to combine.
+- Add in your basil, oregano, sugar, chilli flakes (optional) and salt & pepper (to taste) and stir to combine.

 - Simmer for a good 10-15 mins until the sauce has thickened, stirring occasionally.

 Quick 1 min demo!